 So You Want to be a Dog Trainer!

-The Association of Pet Dog Trainers, APDT, is a professional organization of individual trainers who are committed to becoming better trainers through education.
+The Association of Professional Dog Trainers, APDT, is a professional organization of individual trainers who are committed to becoming better trainers through education.
 The APDT offers individual pet dog trainers a respected and concerted voice in the dog world.
 We continue to promote professional trainers in the veterinary profession and to increase public awareness of dog-friendly training techniques.

 Dog training is a tremendously rewarding career.
 One should remember first of all that, for the most part, training is a “service” profession and that one is usually working with people who happen to have dogs.
 In other words, you are working with animals but you are primarily working with people.

-We've prepared these answers to frequently-asked questions to help you prepare for a career in dog training.
+We’ve prepared these answers to frequently-asked questions to help you prepare for a career in dog training.
 WATCH A FREE WEBINAR: “How To Become A Professional Dog Trainer”

 Do I have to have a certification?